Azure-Samples/netappfiles-python-sdk-sample/README.md

     git clone https://github.com/Azure-Samples/netappfiles-python-sdk-sample
     ```
 1. Change folder to **.\netappfiles-python-sdk-sample\src**
+2. Install any missing dependencies as needed
+    ```bash
+    pip install -r ./requirements.txt
+    ```
 3. Make sure you have the azureauth.json and its environment variable with the path to it defined (as previously describe in [prerequisites](#Prerequisites))
-1. Edit file **example.py** and change the variables contents as appropriate (names are self-explanatory).
+4. Edit file **example.py** and change the variables contents as appropriate (names are self-explanatory).
-1. Run the script
+5. Run the script
     ```powershell
     python ./example.py
     ```